Morocco reaches World Cup semifinals in victory over Portugal and Cristiano Ronaldo

 Africa is also rejoicing at finally having a nation advancing to the levels typically only reached by European or South American teams.
 Cameroon (1990), Senegal (2002) and Ghana (2010) all reached the quarterfinals but got no further.

-Morocco has broken through, setting up a semifinal match against either France or England.
+Morocco has broken through, setting up a semifinal match against France, which defeated England 2-1 later Saturday.

 The 37-year-old Ronaldo, one of soccer's greatest players but now a fading force, didn't start for the second straight game and came on as a substitute in the 51st minute.
 He missed his only chance to equalize in stoppage time.